virusme/Automated-Trader-for-The-Chartist/README.md

 <br>

 ### Auto Trade
-This provides a user-interface to alter settings for trading using [**The Chartist**](https://www.thechartist.com.au)'s [**US Power Setups**](https://www.thechartist.com.au/Benefits/short-term-share-trading.html) and to perform one-click trading.
+This provides an user-interface to alter settings for trading using [**The Chartist**](https://www.thechartist.com.au)'s [**US Power Setups**](https://www.thechartist.com.au/Benefits/short-term-share-trading.html) and to perform one-click trading.
 All settings are stored locally on your computer, using strong encryption where required.
 Every time the application is loaded, these settings are retrieved for your convenience.

 * Select your trading strategy from a drop-down menu [The Chartist]